weareblahs/WSAUtilities/README.md

    - ~~Using a mirror on Google Drive / s-ul.eu could work on this case?~~ Mirror option added (WSAMirror)
  - Check if using Windows 11.
 Accepting versions starting `22*.*` (WSAInstall)
  - ~~XAPK Installation (New script: InstallXAPK)~~ Done, see beta v0.0.3
+ - Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)